sukron21/Hirejob_API/README.md

 ## About The Project

-Hirejob is a website application that collects information from two types of users, the first type is the recruiter and the second type is the worker.
-Employees can display their portfolio and work experience, while recruiters can search for the required worker criteria.
-This website is built with JavaScript Technology, NodeJS, and its libraries (Express, NextJS), HTML 5, and CSS.
-For the Backend, I use ExpressJS and NodeJS as the main Technology, for the Frontend I use Next JS a library in the ReactJS library.
+This is a Restful API repository for .
+This Restful API is built using ExpressJS and PostgreSQL.

 ### Technology Used